Email FacebookTwitterMenu burgerClose thin

 Pros and Cons of Pot Trusts

-Umbrella protecting a nuclear family
+Umbrella protecting a nuclear family.

-Pot trusts can offer an advantage to parents who want to ensure that the needs of their children will be met should something happen to them.
-If both parents were to pass away, a pot trust could provide money to cover basic living expenses as well as other costs that might arise.
-You can decide when the trust should terminate, based on the ages of your children.
-And children can still receive distributions from the trust once it terminates, assuming all trust assets have not been used up.
+If both parents pass away, a pot trust can provide money to cover basic living expenses, as well as other costs that might arise.
+You can decide when the trust should terminate based on the ages of your children.
+However, children can still receive distributions from the trust once it terminates if there are still trust assets remaining.

 Pot Trusts vs. Individual Trusts

-The upside of this is you have more control over what happens with the trust assets.
-And you can choose how much of your estate each child should receive.
-But the downside is that setting up and maintaining multiple trusts can be costly.
-Talking to an estate planning attorney can help you decide whether it makes more sense to choose individual trusts, a family pot trust or another type of arrangement for passing on assets to your children.
+The upside of this is that you have more control over what happens with trust assets, and you can choose how much of your estate each child should receive.
+However, the downside is that setting up and maintaining multiple trusts can be costly

 How to Set Up a Pot Trust

-You’ll need to specify at what age the trust should terminate and assets be distributed.
-So think carefully if there’s a wide gap between your oldest child and your youngest.
-Say, for example, your oldest child is 21 and your youngest is 11.
-If you set the trust to terminate when the youngest child turns 18 and you pass away, the oldest child would have to wait seven years to receive a distribution of trust assets.
+For example, if your oldest child is 21 and your youngest is 11, you may set the trust to terminate when the youngest child turns 18.
+This means that if you pass away, the oldest child will have to wait seven years to receive a distribution of trust assets.
+They may not be keen on the idea of waiting to receive an inheritance, so when planning your estate, you may want to include adult children in the discussion.

-The Bottom Line
+Bottom Line

 Tips for Estate Planning